cba85/icarus-slim/docs/readme.md

 To deploy on an Heroku server, you have to do some modification because the `dotenv` library is not compatible with the Heroku environment variables.

+1. Remove `composer.lock` in `.gitignore` file.

-1. First, create an `HEROKU` variable on your Heroku application:
+2. Create an `HEROKU` variable on your Heroku application:

     ```
     HEROKU=true
     ```

-2. In `index.php` file, add:
+3. In `index.php` file, add:

     ```php
     // Load secret parameters (.env)